 The VIP option – Cambodian citizenship by investment or donation

-Also known as honorary citizenship, this option is usually the subject of some discussion.
-Officially, an investment of at least 1.25 billion riel ($312,500) in Cambodia or a donation 1 billion riel or more to the national budget will allow you to bypass the seven-year residence requirement mentioned in the section above.
+Also known as honourary citizenship, this option is usually the subject of some discussion.
+Officially, an investment of at least 1.25 billion riel ($312,500) in Cambodia or a donation of 1 billion riel or more to the national budget will allow you to bypass the seven-year residence requirement mentioned in the section above.
 However, you still need to meet the other requirements, including demonstrating fluency in the language.

 Sources consulted by B2B, however, claim that when an investment or a donation of the amounts mentioned above is committed, the citizenship is automatically granted to the investor or donor, whether or not they meet the requirements outlined in the previous section.
 B2B cannot currently confirm nor deny this possibility.